Birgit Vennesland

 Birgit Vennesland (17 November 1913 — 15 October 2001) was a Norwegian-American biochemist.
 Vennesland spent the majority of her career as an academic for the University of Chicago from 1941 to 1968.
 While at Chicago, she compared the enzymes that animals use during metabolism to the enzymes used by plants in photosynthesis.
 After leaving Chicago for Germany, Vennesland was the director of the Max Planck Institute for Cell Biology from 1968 to 1970.
 She later was the director of an eponymous research facility by the Max Planck Society from 1970 until her retirement in 1981.
 During her career, Vennesland received the Stephen Hales Prize from the American Society of Plant Biologists in 1950 and the Garvan-Olin Medal from the American Chemical Society in 1964.

 Early life and education

 On November 17, 1913, Vennesland was born in Kristiansand, Norway to Sigrid Kristine, a teacher, and Gunnuf Olaf, a timber merchant.
 For her first years, Vennesland grew up with her mother and twin sister in Norway, while her father immigrated to the United States.
 At the age of four, Vennesland and her family moved to the United States to live with her father in Chicago, Illinois.
 Vennesland received her undergraduate education at the University of Chicago on a scholarship.
-She graduated from Chicago with a Bachelor of Science in 1934 and a Doctor of Philosophy in 1938, specializing in biochemistry.
+She graduated from Chicago with a Bachelor of Science in 1934 and a PhD in 1938, specializing in biochemistry.